Reshma L. Mahtani, DO

 - Medical oncologist and clinical researcher focusing on new therapies for breast cancer

-While at Sylvester Comprehensive Cancer Center, she oversaw the clinical trial program across the network.
-She has also served on the ASCO Quality Oncology Practice Initiative Steering Committee and is a member of the editorial board of The Breast Journal.
+Her current role is chief of breast medical oncology at Miami Cancer Institute.
+Previously she served as co-leader of the breast cancer program at the University of Miami at Sylvester Comprehensive Cancer Center, where she oversaw the clinical trial program across the network.
+She previously served on the ASCO Quality Oncology Practice Initiative Steering Committee and is currently editor-in-chief of Practice Updates, an online educational platform for physicians.

 She is honored to join LBBC’s Board of Directors.
 She is committed to medical education and has been involved in educating both providers and patients.
 Keenly aware of the key role that education plays in improving patient outcomes, she has been involved in several initiatives that have helped patients make informed decisions about their health.